RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be false.

-* ##### use_synonyms

-    - Whether to consider curie synonyms and merge synonymous nodes.

-    - Acceptable input types: boolean.

-    - This is not a required parameter and may be omitted.

-    - `true` and `false` are examples of valid inputs.

-    - `true`, `false`, `True`, `False`, `t`, `f`, `T`, and `F` are all possible valid inputs.

-    - If not specified the default input will be true.

 ### expand(kp=RTX-KG2)
-This command reaches out to the RTX KG2 knowledge graph to find all bioentity subpaths that satisfy the query graph.
-If use_synonyms=true, it uses the KG2canonicalized ('KG2c') Neo4j instance; otherwise, the regular KG2 Neo4j instance is used.
+This command reaches out to the RTX-KG2 API to find all bioentity subpaths that satisfy the query graph.

 #### parameters: